 The finance company isn't expecting showroom condition when you return your car, at the same time they don't want a shed.
-Common sense typically applies when you're checking over your car for any damage at the end of your contract.
+Common sense typically applies when checking over your car for any damage at the end of your contract.

 Just think, if you were buying the car at the end of the contract, would you be happy with the condition for its age?

 All leasing companies are obliged under the BVRLA's Code of Conduct.
 The BVRLA is the British Vehicle Rental and Leasing Association.
 They have put guides in place to not only protect the finance companies, but to protect consumers as well.

 It's usually best practice to check over your vehicle, making sure all electronic and safety features are in working order, no rust or corrosion appears on the car, the car is roadworthy and no warning lights are displayed and that there is enough fuel for collection.